-Comments -The City of Goldsboro provided citizens with reasonable and timely access to the Annual Action Plan as related to the City's proposed activities and use of funds.
-A notice of the City's thirty (30) day-review from March 21, 2014 through April 21, 2014, which summarized the City's proposed activities and use of funds was published in the Goldsboro News Argus on March 6, 2014.
-The 2014-2015 Action Plan was available at the City's Planning Department, the Office of the City Clerk in the City Hall Annex, 200 North Center Street, at the Community Development and Community Development office in the Historic City Hall Building, 214 North Center Street, at the Wayne County Public Library, 1001 East Ash Street, Goldsboro, at the Goldsboro Housing Authority, 1729 Edgerton Street, Goldsboro, and on the City's website at www.goldsboronc.gov.
-The City of Goldsboro did not receive any comments to incorporate into the final report of the 2014-2015 Annual Action Plan.
+Comments -The City of Goldsboro provided citizens with reasonable and timely access to the 2016-2017 Annual Action Plan as related to the City's proposed activities and use of funds.
+A notice of the City's thirty (30) day-review from March 16, 2016 through April 15, 2016, which summarized the City's proposed activities and use of funds was published in the Goldsboro News Argus on March 1, 2016.
+The 2016-2017 Action Plan will be available at the City's Planning Department, the Office of the City Clerk in the City Hall Annex, 200 North Center Street, at the Community Development and Community Development office in the Historic City Hall Building, 214 North Center Street, at the Wayne County Public Library, 1001 East Ash Street, Goldsboro, at the Goldsboro Housing Authority, 1729 Edgerton Street, Goldsboro, and on the City's website at www.goldsboronc.gov.
+The City of Goldsboro did not receive any comments to incorporate into the draft report of the 2016-2017 Annual Action Plan.